stewid/SimInf/README.md

 data such as births, deaths and movements as scheduled events at predefined time-points.
-Using C code for the numerical solvers and 'OpenMP' (if available) to divide work over multiple processors ensures high performance when simulating a sample outcomes.
+Using C code for the numerical solvers and 'OpenMP' (if available) to divide work over multiple processors ensures high performance when simulating a sample outcome.
 One of our design goal was to make the package extendable and enable usage of the numerical solvers from other R extension packages in order to facilitate complex epidemiological research.
 The package contains